sidharthponram916/classes-api/ReadMe.md

 # UMD Course Catalog API
 This is a project that pulls data from the University of Maryland's Schedule of Classes Website, built using FastAPI + BS4.
-The following endpoints are available, and more will be available soon, as this is constantly expanding.
+Currently, there is only 1 API endpoint and 2 query strings, but more will be available as development continues.

 **API Endpoint**